Understanding the dangers of 'legal' highs

 - Mephedrone has been associated with serious psychotic symptoms

-We are still only beginning to understand the harms related to these new drugs and unfortunately expect more unpleasant surprises.
+We are still only beginning to understand the harm related to these new drugs and unfortunately, expect more unpleasant surprises.